Mcnoble1/BethanyJep/README.md

 ### Hola!👋,
 Call me Bethany J. or Pikachu.

-My focus is on Data Science and UI/UX Design, ocassionally I explore Azure (apparently the cloud is not just that thing in the sky).
+My focus is on Data Science, a keen interest in NLP, and UI/UX Design, ocassionally I explore Azure (apparently the cloud is not just that thing in the sky).
 Exploring is my jam and get lost in books, am open for any recommendations!

 I, [design](https://www.behance.net/BethanyJep) and sometimes post [shots](https://dribbble.com/InnCreate), find insighhts from [data](https://github.com/BethanyJep) and train models, organize [events](https://www.meetup.com/MS-Ambassadors-KE/) and [blog](https://bethanyjep.live/).